JustinLamMSFT/microsoft/microsoft-teams/education.md

 - ### How can I use Microsoft Teams to collaborate on group projects?

     Teams makes collaborating on group projects easy with chat, online meetings, threaded conversations, file sharing, and collaboration.
 Either start a chat, use a designated channel in a class team, or start your own team to begin collaborating.
 Learn more about [collaboration in Teams](https://go.microsoft.com/fwlink/p/?linkid=2141036).

-- ### I’m a parent or guardian.
-Are there resources to help with distance learning?

-    Yes.!
-Check out some [recommendations for parents](https://go.microsoft.com/fwlink/p/?linkid=2141407) on how to keep distance learning engaging, as well as some activities for your children.

 - ### Where can I find quick training about Microsoft Teams for Education?